Barbodgh/Barbodgh/README.md

 # Barbod Ghaseminia

 Hello!
 My name is Barbod Ghaseminia.
-I am an 18-year-old male from Tehran.
+I am an 18-year-old dude from Tehran.
 Currently, I am a computer science student and I'm taking the CS50 course.

 ## Skills